 Criteria for selection:

-- Matching the invention with the backgrounds of clinic law students and supervising professors
+- Whether the invention matches the backgrounds of clinic law students and supervising lawyer

 - Ability of the startup to create jobs in southeast Michigan